I've a question about a programme or music

 Why have you changed your music policy on Boom Radio?

-We haven't!
-It's the same recipe as when we launched - with the same spread of eras and musical genres.
+It's actually the same recipe as when we launched - with the same spread of eras and musical genres across our general programmes.
 We are playing many more different records though as we add to our collection, and the rich variety we play.

 Why don't you announce the songs on Boom Light/Boom Rock?

 We do on the presenter-hosted programmes.
-As they grow, we hope to have more presenters on-air who will help!
+As the stations grow, we hope to have more presenters on-air who will help!
 Meanwhile, you can check back on most of the tracks played by clicking here.

 How to listen